In Depth Baby Product Reviews Led by a Pediatrician

 No back

 The BubbleBum is a booster we love for what it is, but we encourage you not to ignore what it isn't.
-This option is lightweight, rolls up in its own travel bag and is one that is uber-easy to take on travel or for little ones to carry for carpooling or camp.
+This option is lightweight, weighing only 0.9 lbs in our tests, rolls up in its own travel bag, and is one that is uber-easy to take on travel or for little ones to carry for carpooling or camp.
+The similar Hiccapop UberBoost weighs slightly more at 1.1 lbs.
 The BubbleBum is easy to use, and the inflated bottom is comfy enough.
-We love that this seat offers protection in situations where little ones might not use a safety seat at all, and we think it is an excellent choice for a second seat or frequent travel.
+Our kid tester remarked, “I like the blow-up cushion over the harder plastic boosters.”
+The BubbleBum earned an average score for crash test analysis, beating out the other travel and backless options we tested.
+We love that this seat provides potential protection in situations where little ones might not use a safety seat at all, and we think it is an excellent choice for a second seat or frequent travel.

 Read more: BubbleBum review